AvalZ/regex-utils/README.md

 # Regex Utils
 A set of utils to work with Regular Expressions in Python

+WARNING: most functions are still under development, please [report any issues](https://github.com/AvalZ/regex-utils/issues) you find, or feel free to contribute!

 ## Main Features
 - Generate strings that match a given regex
 - Intersect two regular expressions